 Stress is trapped in your body.
 Bessel van der Kolk, author of The Body Keeps the Score – Brain, Mind and Body in the Healing of Trauma, talks about the tripartite brain.
 To make a very complex subject as simple as possible, think of the brain as having three basic parts.
 The most primitive part of the brain is the brain stem.
 This is often referred to as the reptilian stem because it is the part of the nervous system that we have in common with reptiles.
-This is the part of the brain that Integration Based Stress Removal involves.
+This is the part of the brain that Autonomic Healing Activation involves.
 The brain stem contains the Autonomic Nervous System; the same part of the brain that keeps your lungs breathing, your heart circulating blood, your eyes blinking and a host of other functions that keep you alive.
 This is also where the flight or fight reaction takes place.
 An important part of the Autonomic Nervous System is the Enteric Nervous System or “gut brain.”
 Brain cells are called neurons.
 What most people do not know is that there are 500 million brain cells in their gut!
 That is equivalent to the brain in a dog or an octopus processing information in your gut!
 That’s why we talk about “gut feelings” and “gut reactions.”

 There is no way to predict how long your AHA session will take to complete the removal of stress because it is the Autonomic Nervous System that controls the process.
-For most children/adolescents AHA is around 2 hours; adults AHA sessions average 3.5 hours with some on lasting 2 hours and others lasting 5.
+For most children/adolescents AHA is around 2 - 3 hours; adults AHA sessions average 3.5 hours with some on lasting 2 hours and others lasting 5 or more.
 AHA is a gradual and natural activity in which your brain removes the stress that has become trapped in your body and leaves you reactive to stress triggers.
 AHA is a one time intervention.
 Prior to your session you will complete a Stress History Form that will be emailed to you.
 If you do not have an email account, we can “snail mail” it to you as well.
 When you arrive for your Autonomic Healing Activation session we will not be reviewing or talking about your Stress History.
-We will go over that at the end to confirm that you are no longer triggered by memory of the experiences.
+We will go over that at the end to confirm that you are no longer triggered by recalling the experiences.
 As a client recently expressed it, “I just went through my list of traumas in my head and all I feel is serenity.”

 Think of your body like a computer with a virus, malware and the dreaded registry errors (whatever those are!).
 You can take your computer to an expert who runs software that restores your computer to optimal functioning.
 AHA is like running the built-in software in your brain stem to remove stress that has accumulated in your body and restore maximum efficiency of functioning.
 It is very important to remember that all of the sensations and movements, comfortable or uncomfortable, are removing stress from your body during the somatic stress removal session.
-Triggering the ANS to produce the involuntary movements and sensations is like a riding in a driver-less vehicle that has been in development with continuous updates over thousands and thousands of years.
+Triggering the ANS to produce the involuntary movements and sensations is like riding in a driver-less vehicle that has been in development with continuous updates over thousands and thousands of years.
 You as the occupant will input your destination – no more stress in my body – and the computer (the ANS) in the driver-less car (your body) will take you there.
 The “switch” to turn on the computer is moving your stomach – the Enteric Nervous System or “gut brain” in a particular way I will show you.
 Your ANS, the autopilot, will take it from there!
 Your job as the occupant of the driver-less vehicle is to stay alert and aware.
 I will help you with that.
 Because the involuntary activity may be internal, you will help me to keep track of the progress of your journey of stress removal by telling me what I cannot see.
 This will also help you stay observant and alert.

 In the Four Phases of Autonomic Healing Activation (AHA) we will first briefly Assess Body Awareness; in other words, how you think about your body.
 We will next Activate the Homeostasis function in your Autonomic Nervous System.
 That is the part that takes the longest.
 Most of your session will involve you consciously observing your body and describing the involuntary sensations and movements.
 This will be much like you how you could describe the experience of the doctor checking your reflexes when your knee or elbow is struck with the little rubber hammer.
 You could describe the sensation in your joint and your body moving involuntarily.
 The involuntary sensations and movement during AHA are generated by the Autonomic Nervous System.
 Instead of it being triggered from the outside you will be triggering it from the inside.
 We will then Assess Homeostasis Completion and Review (your) Stress History.